johnmarios/advanced-programming-techniques-lab/labs/lab05/README.md

 Used `https://github.com/johnmarios/advanced-programming-techniques-lab/blob/main/docs/ontology.md#`.
 Persistent GitHub URL is resolvable; trailing `#` allows fragment-based term references.

 **RQ8:**
-Before: `"event_time": "2026-04-10T14:32:01.123Z"` was ambiguous (sensor time? processing time?).
+Before: `"event_time": "2026-04-10T14:32:01.123Z"` was ambiguous: we don't know if it's sensor time or processing time.
 After mapped to `sosa:resultTime`—standard W3C term meaning "observation result time."
 Any SOSA-aware tool now understands it automatically.

 **RQ9:**
 The `@context` maps property names to well-defined URIs and provides semantic meaning.
 Without it, JSON data may be valid but lacks interpretation.
 With @context, the data becomes self-describing and can be correctly understood by machines.